Centennial Oil Stamp Issue

 Public perceptions may have changed greatly since 1959, but not the significance of the 1859 discovery of Edwin Drake, father of the American petroleum industry.

-Although the Postal Service Stamp Advisory Committee turned down requests for one 150th anniversary oil stamp design, it earlier granted stamps to Kermit and nine other Muppets.
+Although the Postal Service Stamp Advisory Committee turned down requests for one 150th anniversary oil stamp design, it earlier granted stamps to Kermit and nine other Muppets, which appeared in 2005.

 Oil centennial stamp images courtesy of the American Philatelic Research Library, Bellefonte, Pennsylvania.